hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `do_not_run_extensions_on_overprovisioned_machines` - (Optional) Should Virtual Machine Extensions be run on Overprovisioned Virtual Machines in the Scale Set?
 Defaults to `false`.

+* `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Linux Virtual Machine Scale Set should exist.
+Changing this forces a new Linux Virtual Machine Scale Set to be created.

 * `encryption_at_host_enabled` - (Optional) Should all of the disks (including the temp disk) attached to this Virtual Machine be encrypted by enabling Encryption at Host?

 * `extension` - (Optional) One or more `extension` blocks as defined below